makinacorpus/makina-states/doc/usage_projects/project_corpus.rst

 - all those macros will take as input this **configuration** data structure which is a mapping containing all variables and metadata about your project.
 - this common data mapping is not copied over but passed always as a reference, this mean that you can change settings in a macro and see those changes in later macros.

-Local configuration state
-^^^^^^^^^^^^^^^^^^^^^^^^^^
-As a project can stay in production for a while without be redeployed, we need to gather static informations on how he got deploymed.
-The previous quoted mapping should be partially and enoughtly saved to know enought of local installation not to break it.

-The project state must save:
-    - all configuration variables
-    - the project api_version

-This must be done:

-    - After a sucessful deployment
-    - After a sucessful initialization
-    - By calling the set_configuration method with one or more specified arguments in the form parameters=value

 The project configuration registry execution module helper
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-The base execution module used for project management is ``mc_project module``.
+The base execution module used for project management is :ref:`module_mc_project`

 It will call under the hood the latest **API** version of the mc_project module.